VallariAg/Blog/content/blog/scopeInJS/index.md

  > The with statement extends the scope chain for a statement.
 `with` is explained as multiple property references against an object *without* repeating the object reference itself each time.

-`with` is not allowed in scrict-mode.
+`with` is not allowed in strict-mode.
 ```js
 var obj = {
     a: 1,